CONCESSION PRICES are at the bottom, BUT IT IS ESSENTIAL to read this page if you have any mobility difficulties....

 GENERAL VISIT INFORMATION

 A visit to the Model Village is self-guided and involves viewing the miniature exhibits from the pathway.
-The visit typically takes about 1.5 to 2 hours.
+The visit typically takes about 2 hours.
 There are a few indoor displays but we are an outdoor attraction.

 The village is bigger than many first-time visitors anticipate - the park is about 4 acres and the path around the gardens is 0.6 mile (1km) - more if including indoor areas.
 There are seating areas at intervals around the garden.
 It is essential that you allow plenty of time.